jeffpar/spy/README.md

 ### The Tools

 When I originally archived this project, I also saved a set of tools that can be used to build SPY from scratch -- which was fortunate, because I'm not sure how easy it would be find some of those tools today.

 SPY is a bit unusual because it's a COM file with a mixture of 16-bit and 32-bit code, and the 32-bit code is a mixture of assembly and C.  And except for the initialization code, it does not use any operating system or ROM functions.
 All screen, keyboard, and serial port hardware operations are handled internally.

-The C compiler, [CL3232](tools/), wasn't really designed for producing code in this environment.
-One of the challenges I ran into when trying to rebuild SPY was re-discovering that code and data fixups were being made relative to their respective 'CODE' and 'DATA' classes.
-This wasn't really a problem, as all the code assumed a small flat memory model where CS != DS anyway.
+The C compiler, [CL3232](tools/), was an early internal version of Microsoft's 32-bit C compiler that wasn't really designed for producing code in this environment -- a small flat memory model where CS != DS.

-Well, almost all the code.
-The C compiler didn't *appear* to make any assumptions about CS and DS, with one exception: when generating code for *switch* statements, it would produce in-line jump tables, and it would "JMP" through those tables *without* a CS override.
+On re-examination, the compiler didn't *appear* to make any assumptions about CS and DS, with one exception: when generating code for *switch* statements, it would produce in-line jump tables, and it would "JMP" through those tables *without* a CS override.
 In other words, there was an implicit assumption that CS == DS.

-So, I wrote a crude little C program, [FIXASM](fixasm.c), that looks for those "JMP DWORD PTR" instructions and inserts a "CS:" override.
-This also meant changing the [MAKEFILE](MAKEFILE) to have **CL3232** produce assembly files instead object files, running the assembly files through [FIXASM](fixasm.c), and then assembling them with **ML**.
+So, I wrote a crude little C program, [FIXASM](tools/FIXASM.C), that looks for those "JMP DWORD PTR" instructions and inserts a "CS:" override.
+This also meant changing the [MAKEFILE](MAKEFILE) to have **CL3232** produce assembly files instead object files, running the assembly files through **FIXASM**, and then assembling them with **ML**.
 Problem solved.

-[As an added bonus, using CL3232 to produce assembly files instead of object files seems to have eliminated some overhead, because the overall size of the COM file dropped by about 5K.
+[As an added bonus, using **CL3232** to produce assembly files instead of object files seems to have eliminated some overhead, because the overall size of the COM file dropped by about 5K.
 I haven't looked into it yet, but I did verify that all DEBUG code, including asserts, was still in place.
 Strange.]